9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 If you want a more authentic experience near Amsterdam, there are better options than Zaanse Schans—especially if you prefer space, character, and fewer crowds.

-De Adriaan – Haarlem (Must Visit)
+De Adriaan Windmill – Haarlem (Must Visit)

 Just a short trip from Amsterdam, De Adriaan in Haarlem is one of the most striking windmills in the Netherlands.